andey-robins/saga/paper/main.typ

 Large values for both parameters were found to be the most effective.
 Intuitively, this makes sense, as we care more about the final synthesized solution than we do about the time it takes to get there.
 On the machine used to synthize solutions (a desktop running Arch Linux (EndeavourOS) with kernel version 6.6.2, an AMD Ryzen 9 7950X, an NVIDIA Geforce RTX 4090 GPU, and 64 GB RAM), synthesis of the width 32 adder took 844 seconds (slightly over 14 minutes).
 A significant portion of this time was spent with the minimal sized solution already found, so if bounds were able to be tightened on the stopping conditions, synthesis time would similarly begin to shrink.
 Further analysis of the DAG underlying this problem may yield such findings.

 = Discussion
-/* 0.5 column */
-// Highlight how modeling this as a graph analysis allowed for these results

 Traditionally, this problem is analysed in a manner similar to the synthesis of traditional hardware circuits.
 It is viewed as a graph covering problem where the goal is to map circuit elements form a template library onto the netlist of the circuit to be realized.
 Recontextualizing it as a topological sorting problem rather than a covering problem allowed for a different form of analysis than has historically been employed in solving this problem.